-On occasion a patient, perhaps gravely ill, may be brought for dental treatment by a relative, nursing home matron etc. In such circumstances it may be totally reasonable to discuss the patient's treatment especially if the accompanying person is involved in their care.
-The Mental Capacity Act (England and Wales) and the Mental Health (Care and Treatment) (Scotland) Act 2003 and the Adults with Incapacity (Scotland) Act 2000 encourage the healthcare team to involve family and carers in decisions about treatment where a patient either lacks capacity of has partial capacity to give consent for treatment.
+On occasion a patient, perhaps gravely ill, may be brought for dental treatment by a relative, nursing home matron etc. In such circumstances you may discuss the patient's treatment with the accompanying person if that discussion is in the patient's best interests.
 Staff, however, should be wary of providing information on the telephone where they may be overheard by a third party or when they cannot be confident of the identity of the person they are speaking to.